 10 Ways to Get Ready for a New School (page 2)

-- 10 Ways to Help Your Perfectionist Child
+- 10 Ways to Help Your Child Adjust to a New School

 As the fun-filled days of summer wind down, most kids are beginning to get excited about going back to school.
 If your child will be attending a new school this year, he or she may also be feeling a little anxious.
 Discussing these things with your child can help to ease the transition into a new school.
 Here are 10 things that parents should plan on when it comes to easing their child's back to school anxiety: